How to Censor Words in Text Online: A Complete Guide to Word Masking, Custom Symbols, and Case-Sensitive Filtering

 The ###### ingredient is ######.
 Even ###### recipes need protection.

-All three variations — Secret, secret, and SECRET — are caught and masked uniformly.
+All three variations, Secret, secret, and SECRET, get caught and masked the same way.

 - Speed: Paste, configure, censor.
-No software installation, no regex authoring, no debugging edge cases.
+No software to install, no regex to write, no edge cases to debug yourself.

-- Consistency: Every occurrence of the target word gets the same treatment.
-No missed instances or inconsistent replacements.
+- Consistency: Every occurrence of a target word gets identical treatment.
+No missed instances, no inconsistent replacements.

-- Flexibility: Switch between masking styles in seconds.
-Try asterisks, then switch to a custom word, then toggle partial masking — all without rewriting anything.
+- Flexibility: You can switch between masking styles in seconds.
+Try asterisks, swap to a custom word, toggle partial masking, all without rewriting anything.

-Community and forum moderation: Run user-submitted posts through the tool with a list of prohibited words before publishing.
-This is especially useful for small teams that don't have a dedicated moderation system.
+Community and forum moderation: Run user posts through the tool with your list of prohibited words before they go live.
+Especially handy for small teams without a dedicated moderation system.

-Sharing code or logs externally: Before pasting a stack trace or configuration file into a public issue tracker, censor API keys, internal hostnames, or database credentials.
+Sharing code or logs externally: Before pasting a stack trace or config file into a public issue tracker, censor API keys, internal hostnames, or database credentials.

-Preparing legal or medical documents: Mask patient names, case numbers, or privileged terms when creating redacted versions of documents for broader distribution.
+Preparing legal or medical documents: Mask patient names, case numbers, or privileged terms when creating redacted versions for broader distribution.

-Educational content: Create fill-in-the-blank exercises by censoring key vocabulary in a passage, then sharing the masked version with students.
+Educational content: Build fill-in-the-blank exercises by censoring key vocabulary in a passage, then hand the masked version to students.

-Screenshot and demo preparation: When preparing product demos or documentation screenshots, censor test data that contains real names, emails, or other personally identifiable information.
+Screenshot and demo preparation: When putting together product demos or documentation screenshots, censor test data that contains real names, emails, or other personally identifiable information.

 FAQ